JohnnyLdeAlba/enigmav/README.md

 - Recover password by email does not currently work and needs to be updated.
 - Youtube links do not show up when attached due to using obsolete embed code.

+# Setting Up config.php

+The first thing you want to do is rename the file _config.php that was included in this repo to config.php.
+Next open the file with a text editor where you'll see the variables below.

 # Installing PHP5.6 on Debian

 Because PHP5.6 is no longer supported by the main repository, you'll need an alternate reposititory that supports it.